Back to main

 Loss is in dB/100 m.
 For example, 100 meters of H-2000 Flex will attenuate a 144 MHz signal with 4.8 dB.

-Diameter and bending radius are given in millimeters.
+Diameter and bending radius is given in millimeters.

 TypeOuter